zx80live/gofp/README.md

 ## Introduction

-This library was inspired by Scala (collection API, functional paradigm and etc).
+This library was inspired by Scala (collection API, functional paradigm and, concurrence API etc).

 ## Table of contents